Skip to contents

 b

-A vector of efficacy boundaries (length \(K+1\)).
-The first element is the efficacy boundary for the phase-2 max-Z statistic; the remaining \(K\) elements are efficacy boundaries for the selected arm in Phase 3.
+A vector of efficacy boundaries (length \(K + 1\)).
+The first element is the efficacy boundary for the Phase-2 test statistic; the remaining \(K\) elements are efficacy boundaries for the selected arm in Phase 3.

 a

-An optional vector of futility boundaries (length \(K+1\)).
-The first element is the futility boundary for the phase-2 max-Z statistic; the remaining \(K\) elements are futility boundaries for the selected arm in Phase 3.
+An optional vector of futility boundaries (length \(K + 1\)).
+The first element is the futility boundary for the Phase-2 test statistic; the remaining \(K\) elements are futility boundaries for the selected arm in Phase 3.
 If omitted, no futility stopping is applied.

 I